SkunkworksAI/hydra-moe/README.md

 ## Description

 Skunkworks OSS team introduces Hydra-MoE, an innovative Mixture of Experts (MoE) architecture that leverages LoRA/QLoRA experts to scale and augment the performance of base language models.
-The central aim of this research is to transmute any base language model into an advanced, lightweight, efficient MoE framework, employing swappable QLoRA Expert Adapters, with the objective of achieving performance levels that rival state-of-the-art model and can run on commodity hardware.
+The central aim of this research is to transmute any base language model into an advanced, lightweight, and efficient MoE framework, employing swappable QLoRA Expert Adapters, with the objective of achieving performance levels that rival state-of-the-art models and can run on commodity/consumer hardware.

 ## Project Status

-This project has completed POC stage and is currently training, optimizing, evaluating and scaling several MoE architectures developed by our team.
+This project has completed a PoC stage and is currently training, optimizing, evaluating and scaling several MoE architectures developed by our team.

 ## Goals

 Our objectives for this project are:
-- Enhance Llama-2 (or any base model) capabilities closer to GPT-4 level performance through MoE architecture
+- Enhance Llama-2 (or any base model) capabilities to be closer to GPT-4's level of performance, through MoE architecture.
-- Serve as an exhaustive open source attempt to validate MoE techniques for large language models
+- Serve as an exhaustive open source attempt to validate MoE techniques for large language models.
 - Release open source and effective MoE models, framework and infrastructure for scaling capabilities of any LLMs.

 ## Our Architectures